-Surprisingly for a ship with 2,800-plus passengers, this single restaurant feels spacious and uncrowded.
-There is ample room to navigate between tables, and the room's openness, combined with extensive carpeting on the floors, results in a tolerable noise level.
+Surprisingly for a ship with 2,800 passengers, this single restaurant feels spacious and uncrowded.
+There's ample room to navigate between tables, and the room's openness, combined with extensive carpeting on the floors, results in a tolerable noise level.

 Service is prompt, attentive and friendly.
 The dinner menu is not overloaded with choices, offering a total of seven entrees, including a salad entree.
 Although no separate spa, vegetarian or heart-healthy menus are added on, at least one choice per course qualifies for each category.
 In addition, the chef suggests his favorite from the available options, and several "classic favorite" options are available nightly, including Caesar salad, salmon, New York strip steak and creme brulee.